selforganising/foundersandcoders/_includes/faq.md

 **How much does it cost?**
 There are no fees.

-**What's the catch?**
-There probably is one, but we can't think of it right now.

 **If these courses are so good, why are you offering them for free?**
 We are trying to build a community and we do not think we can do that by charging an entry fee.